 At Horizon, we've been working on gene editing technology for over a decade and have licensed and developed a number of optimised solutions to enable research organisations and drug discovery companies using our innovative and high precision gene editing products and services to have confidence in their project outcomes.

 Below are a selection of frequently asked questions and useful resources for those embarking on genome editing projects:

 There are a number of recognised gene editing methods.
-Editing the genome can be achieved with engineered nucleases such as CRISPR-Cas9, ZFNs or TALENs, or with viral systems such as rAAV.
+Editing the genome can be achieved using engineered nucleases such as CRISPR-Cas9, ZFNs or TALENs, or with viral systems such as rAAV.
 It has been used effectively in a wide variety of tissues and organisms – at Horizon, we perform genome editing through cell line engineering in human cancer cells and IPSCs, and also in mammalian model organisms such as knockout mice and rats.

 For the most part, gene editing companies can separate genome modifications into one of two experimental categories:

 Up until recently most loss and gain of function analyses was performed using RNAi and transgenesis respectively - both enormously powerful techniques, but both with limitations.
 The potential for off target effects with RNAi are well known, and challenges associated with incomplete knockdown and reproducibility add a further layer of complexity.
 Transgene overexpression can lead to artefacts that are a consequence of that overexpression - and this is especially true in the case of oncogenes, where their over-abundance can lead to transformative effects that would not normally be seen in a physiological system.